MarkBezsonov/sinatra-logging-in-and-out/README.md

 display data to our users.

 This means that we want to minimize the amount of logic our views contain.
-Our views should never directly pull from the database (eg. `User.all`).
+Our views should never directly pull from the database (ie. `User.all`, etc).
 All of that should be taken care of in the controller actions, and the data should be passed to the view via a specific controller action.